TACC/gateways19-hpc-in-the-cloud/block1/intro-to-docker.md

 ### Exercise: Pulling and Running Images

-Let's check that our docker installation is set up correctly by pulling the `tacc/gateways19:0.1` and image and running a simple container from it:
+Let's check that our docker installation is set up correctly by pulling the `tapis/jupyter` and image and running a simple container from it:
 ```
 # pull the image:
-docker pull tacc/gateways19:0.1
+docker pull tapis/jupyter

 # run a container:
-docker run tacc/gateways19:0.1
+docker run --rm -it -p 8888:8888 tapis/jupyter

 ```
-We'll cover the `docker run` statement in more detail momentarily, but for now just know that it should have started a single container from the `tacc/gateways19:0.1` image which printed a welcome message to standard out.
+We'll cover the `docker run` statement in more detail momentarily, but for now just know that it should have started a single container from the `tapis/jupyter` image, which prints out a url to access the jupyter notebook from the browser.

+###  Optional Exercises:
 ### Lecture: About Official Images
 Official images such as the python official image are not owned by a repository, but all other images are.